You and your team haven’t slept for weeks.

-In the beginning, we only had a very vague idea of where and how to find volunteers interested in testing out our app.
-During a team meeting, Dmytro, our founder said:
+We had a very vague idea of where and how to find volunteers interested in testing out our app.

 “So when we have our first 100 of beta testers, we will then hand pick 10 of them to become early adopters.”